0.9 C

 There are two main types of supervised learning algorithms: regression and classification.

-See also "The Power of Practical Reinforcement Learning in Real-World Applications"
+See also "The Power of Fundamental Reinforcement Learning: How It's Changing the Game"

 Regression